PEDIATRIC SCOLIOSIS HUB

 Only Some Forms of Pediatric Scoliosis Require Treatment

-A scoliosis diagnosis can scare parents and children and will cause parents to ask lots of questions.
-We like those questions as the more you know about the condition, the less you will worry.
+A scoliosis diagnosis can scare parents and children, and will cause parents to ask lots of questions.
+We like those questions, as the more you know about the condition, the less you will worry.
 We want you to know that we treat scoliosis very successfully.
 Most children diagnosed with scoliosis will not need treatment.
 For some serious cases, treatment will involve a brace, and then only a very small percentage will require surgery.

 People with a 15-degree or less spinal curve may find that their small curve will not grow over time.
-A child that has a 20 to 40-degree spinal curve (and still has 2 more years of growth) will wear a brace as a form of treatment.
+A child who has a 20 to 40-degree spinal curve (and still has 2 more years of growth) will wear a brace as a form of treatment.

 Patients who have at least a 50-degree curve will most likely require surgery to treat the condition.
 The standard method for correcting such conditions is spinal fusion.
 Other treatments may also include growing rods, anterior vertebral body tethering, or surgery with fusion.